tekblade/basic_security_algorithm/README.md

 # Problem:
 To increase security your company implemented a new communication protocol for employees.
-Starting from now, all the encrypted files need to be divided into multiple files and then sent using different protocols.
+Starting from now, the encrypted file need to be divided into multiple files with mixed every lines and then sent using different protocols.
 # The process of dividing the encrypted file is as follows:
 # 1. Read next line from the encrypted file.